l-mathur/social-ai/README.md

 be situated, with interactions spanning social units, interaction structures, and timescales.
 Interactions can span social settings, degrees of agent embodiment, and social attributes of humans, with agents in several roles.</em>
 </p>

+**C1: Ambiguity in Constructs**

+*Social constructs have inherent ambiguity in their definition and interpretation in the social world.* Opportunities and open questions to address this challenge are discussed in Section 4.1 of the paper.

+**C2: Nuanced Signals**

+*Social constructs are expressed through behaviors and signals that can be nuanced, often manifesting through different degrees of synchrony across actors and modalities.
+During interactions, small changes in social signals can lead to large shifts in social meaning being conveyed.* Opportunities and open questions to address this challenge are discussed in Section 4.2 of the paper.

+**C3: Multiple Perspectives**

+*In social interactions, actors bring their own perspectives, experiences, and roles; these factors can change over time and influence the perspectives of other actors during interactions.* Opportunities and open questions to address this challenge are discussed in Section 4.3 of the paper.

+**C4: Agency and Adaptation**

+*Actors learn from social experiences and adapt to social contexts, through interactions, influenced by their own agency, goals, motivations, and identities.* Opportunities and open questions to address this challenge are discussed in Section 4.4 of the paper.

 # Table of Contents